lsm5/docker/docs/sources/reference/builder.md

 > the result; `CMD` does not execute anything at build time, but specifies
 > the intended command for the image.

+## COMMENT
+   COMMENT <comment>
+   The COMMENT instruction sets the Comment field for the generated images.

 ## EXPOSE

     EXPOSE <port> [<port>...]